-A committee of University officials appointed by the Chief Procurement Officer will evaluate proposals and make a recommendation to the Chief Procurement Officer.
+A committee of University officials appointed by the Director of Purchasing will evaluate proposals and make a recommendation to the Director of Purchasing.
 The evaluation will be based upon the information provided in the proposal, additional information requested by the University for clarification, information obtained from references and independent sources and oral presentations (if requested).